 The duration of these intervals is very important in that it ultimately determines the temporal resolution with the resulting video sequence showing the cells or organism in motion.
 For very rapid events, imaging often requires that cameras have high temporal resolution, which allows for capturing detail and high sensitivity in order to capture enough signals within a short period of time.

-Depending on the specimen (cells) under investigation, it is important that a suitable environment is created to allow the cells to remain viable during the acquisition of the images.
+Depending on the specimen (cells) under investigation, it's important that a suitable environment is created to allow the cells to remain viable during the acquisition of the images.
 This therefore involves controlling the temperature, humidity, light as well as providing the appropriate media among other factors.

 It is now possible for scientists to track the movement of cells, study cell motility or conduct chemotaxis experiments among other applications.
 Here, labels and stains are not used given that they are invasive and can either change the behaviour of the cell or kill it.